DirectSound: Windows Vista/Windows 7

 Windows Vista features a completely re-written audio stack based on the Universal Audio Architecture.
 Because of the architectural changes in the redesigned audio stack, a direct path from DirectSound to the audio drivers does not exist.
 DirectSound, DirectMusic and other APIs such as MME are emulated as WASAPI Session instances.
 DirectSound runs in emulation mode on the Microsoft software mixer.
 The emulator does not have hardware abstraction, so there is no hardware DirectSound acceleration, meaning hardware and software relying on DirectSound acceleration may have degraded performance.
 It's likely a supposed performance hit might not be noticeable, depending on the application and actual system hardware.
 In the case of hardware 3D audio effects played using DirectSound3D, they will not be playable; this also breaks compatibility with EAX extensions.

 Third-party APIs such as ASIO and OpenAL are not affected by these architectural changes in Windows Vista, as they use IOCtl to interface directly with the audio driver.
 A solution for applications that wish to take advantage of hardware accelerated high-quality 3D positional audio is to use OpenAL.
 However, this only works if the manufacturer provides an OpenAL driver for their hardware.

 Windows 8

 WASAPI audio stack in Windows 8 introduces support for "hardware offloading" of multiple audio streams to the audio card for mixing and effect processing, in addition to the software processing introduced in Vista, however the functionality is only exposed for Windows Runtime apps.
 DirectSound's and DirectMusic's hardware interfaces to sound card drivers are not implemented.

+Windows 10

+Windows 10 support hardware offloading of sound effects.